 Replacement (1 Year)

 Hot tub filters no matter how often you clean them should be changed every year for optimum performance.
 Your hot tub filter is essential to your hot tub’s power pack operating properly.
 You will want to replace your filter when it shows signs of wear or damage.
 Also if there is a lack of water pressure going through it.
 A dirty or over used filter may compromise other parts of the system.
-This will cost a lot more to repair or replace then a hot tub filter.
+This will cost a lot more to repair or replace than a hot tub filter.

 The Cover Guy has a complete selection of filters to choose from at discount prices.
 Take advantage of The Cover Guy replacement hot tub filter easy filter finder.